 Ntum Oha is an interest group based in Port Harcourt.
-Her members are indigenes of Abiriba, who are, at least, graduates of Universities or other Institutions of Learning of equivalent standard.
-In Ntum Oha, we focus on three major aspects of developments in Abiriba, which are; Education, Health and Politics.
+Her members are indigenes of Abiriba, who are at least graduates of Universities or other Institutions of Learning of equivalent standard.
+As the name suggests, we in Ntum Oha are the NTUM (the sweetest substance in Abiriba mythology), for the rest of the people.

-Our mode of operation is; Investigative Interview Technique.
+Our objective is to see to the emancipation and restoration of Abiriba in three major aspects of community development, which are EDUCATION, HEALTH, and POLITICS.
+Our mode of operation is Investigative Interview Technique.
 We ask questions to identify problem areas in those three aspects of community development.
 The problems so identified are then highlighted and showcased.
 We also proffer solutions to those problems and then alert appropriate agencies for implementation of the solutions proffered.